Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- Add `actor::HD_onStartFleeing` event, that is fired, whenever the morale state of that actor is changed from a different state to fleeing
+- Add `HD_ConditionMultMin` and `HD_ConditionMultMax` for `named_weapon` to control the range in which the condition rolls
+- Add `CostMultPerRegularLevel = 1.1` and `CostMultPerVeteranLevel = 1.03` for `character_background`
+- Add `actor::HD_onFleeing` event, which is always triggered, when that actor changes from another morale state into fleeing during a checkMorale call
+- Add `::Hardened.util.findUnusedMercenaryBanner` for finding a banner that is currently neither used by the player nor by any mercenary party on the world map
+- Weapons now pass down their Armor Penetration values into their attack skills.
+If you want to design attack skills with different Armor Penetration, you need to change those inside of onAnySkillUsed
 - "Free" skills, that are not triggered by another skill, (e.g. Zone of Control attacks) now increment the `::Const.SkillCounter`
 - Add `::Const.Difficulty.StartingResources` with entries for each difficulty setting for the starting resources on a new campaign
 - Add `HD_MinConditionForPlayerDrop`, `HD_ConditionThresholdForDrop`, `HD_MinConditionForDrop` and `HD_BaseDropChance` to control drop behavior of helmets and body armors